 Emily Reed has worked as a Brand Strategist for over 20 years, helped start the Mosier Farmers’ Market, puts on Interesting Gorge each year, and plays rugby on Sunday afternoons at the school.
 She is passionate about downtown beautification and coordinated the Mosier 100 Year efforts.

 Peny Wallace has lived in Mosier since 1990.
 She has been on City Council since 2004.
 She feels that Mosier is a very special place with very unique and appreciative residents.
 She supports local voice and their best interests and has been on a variety of committees working towards these goals.

 She enjoys hiking, sailing, jogging and all the beautiful adventures that the Gorge has to offer.
 She teaches Art at The Dalles Wahtonka High School and is a Lifecast artist in her artistic profession.
 She plays music both in the local Community Orchestra-Symphonetta and in Barley Draught, a Gorge area Irish band.
 Her daughter and husband also live in the area and she is a Grandmother of 2 twin Grandsons who live in Springfield, Oregon.
 She has been a resident of Oregon for the past 30 years attending Southern Oregon University and University of Oregon.
 She loves living in Mosier in all seasons and would not want to be anywhere else.

-Marc Berry, City Councilor
+Witt Anderson, City Councilor